 - If yes: consider selecting a parcel at a loss (if one exists) to offset.

-- What is my current year income?
+- What is my current-year tax position?

 - Do I want to maintain exposure?